-Citation: Regulations on government procedures.
+Regulations on government procedures.
 (Reglur um starfshætti ríkisstjórnar.
 Nr.
-11/2013 9. janúar 2013).

-Score 9 The president's advisory ministry (Secretaría General de la Presidencia, Segpres) and the respective budgetary units of the government monitor the line ministries (especially within the annual performance evaluation).
+292/2016 18. mars 2016).
+Chile Score 9 The president's advisory ministry (Secretaría General de la Presidencia, Segpres) and the respective budgetary units of the government monitor the line ministries (especially within the annual performance evaluation).
 If necessary, arrangements and modifications are made in order to ensure effective alignment with the government program.
 Monitoring of effectiveness seems to have improved slightly since 2011.

-Score 9 Following from the experience of fragmented policymaking in vertically integrated networks and, consequently, coordination problems, all recent governments have strengthened the steering capacity of the core executive.
-All contracts between cabinet and line ministries and ministers and chief executives are based on a wholeof-government policy approach.
-The National Party-led government has introduced a performance-improvement framework intended to strengthen a central-agency approach to assessing, supporting, informing and focusing performance across state services.

-Citation: Statement of Intent 2014-2018 (Wellington: State Services Commission 2014).
+New Zealand Score 9 Following from the experience of fragmented policymaking in vertically integrated networks, all recent governments have strengthened the steering capacity of the core executive.
+All contracts between cabinet and line ministries and ministers and chief executives are based on a whole-of-government policy approach.
+The National government has introduced a performance-improvement framework intended to strengthen a central-agency approach to assessing, supporting, informing and focusing performance across state services.
+Citation Statement of Intent 2014-2018 (Wellington: State Services Commission 2014).